Industry

 phpMyAdmin

-phpMyAdmin is perhaps the most popular alternative to MySQL Workbench.
+phpMyAdmin remains one of the most popular alternatives to MySQL Workbench.
 It is a web-based interface to MySQL and MariaDB written in PHP that was first released back in 1998.
 It's open-source and free to use.
-For over 20 years, phpMyAdmin remains one of the most popular administration tools for MySQL databases, with a large community of users and contributors.
+For over 25 years, phpMyAdmin continues to be one of the most popular administration tools for MySQL databases, with a large community of users and contributors.

 DBeaver